omarreess/A2ol-eh-App/README.md

 Code Features :
- - It is written by Kotlin Programming language
+ - It is written with Kotlin Programming language
  - Whole threads in the app are Coroutines and managed by its scopes
  - App's Data stored in SqlLite Database mapped by Room DB
  - Screens are Fragments for re-usability managed by Navigation graph and app contains only one activity